stevenasimpson/Birds_Dynamic/README.md

 In the other project, the data was collected from a JSON file and statically displayed.
 This project uses a database to dynamically create, update and remove displayed information on the webpage.

+## Initial Setup

+This project requires the use of Express.js and a MySQL server to view the data.
+The first step is to setup and populate the database with the SQL files located in /sql/: run db_setup, then db_populate.
+Then, the command 'npm install' can be used to install the required Express.js and MySQL dependencies.
+Finally, 'npm run start' can be used to deploy a locally hosted webpage with a linked database.

 ## Navigation
 By default, all birds are displayed in alphabetical order based on their common name.